• Skip to primary navigation

 Making pesto rice bowls

-Pesto rice topped with roasted chickpeas, tomatoes, and artichoke hearts.
+Pesto rice bowl topped with roasted chickpeas, artichoke hearts, and cherry tomatoes.

 Something protein dense